rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 don't need the Depictor and SubstructMatch libraries, for instance, although on my Ubuntu 16.04 system, the RDGeometryLib appears to need to be included twice.
-Working out which libraries need to be linked to and in what order can involve a tedious amount of trial and error!
+Working out which libraries need to be linked to and in what order can involve a tedious amount of trial and error.

 ## Should You Use C++ or Python?